 In addition to providing an exciting and rewarding experience for those attending the Pow-Wow, our goal in producing this inspiring event is to promote self-reliance and pride in Native Americans by honoring our traditions and culture.

-The 2015 20th Annual Inter-Tribal Pow-Wow will be held October 3 and 4 at the Live Oak Campground in Santa Ynez.
-Click here for more information.
+The 2016 21st Annual Inter-Tribal Pow-Wow will be held October 1st and 2nd at the Live Oak Campground in Santa Ynez.